Mysterion Rises: Cultural references

-"Mysterion Rises" was written and directed by series co-founder Trey Parker.
+"Mysterion Rises" was written and directed by series co-creator Trey Parker.
 It first aired on November 3, 2010 in the United States on Comedy Central.
 Like all South Park episodes, "Mysterion Rises" was first conceived by Parker and fellow co-founder Matt Stone within a week of the episode's broadcast date.

 The episode's title is a play on the title for The Dark Knight Rises, the final film in Christopher Nolan's Batman film trilogy, which was announced only days before the episode aired.
 Cartman interacting with Cthulhu while on his belly and the animation sequence while flying with Cthulhu are references to the Warner Bros.
 Looney Tunes characters Marc Antony and Pussyfoot and the film My Neighbor Totoro.
 The song playing during the flying sequence is also a parody of the Totoro theme song.
 In this episode there is a parody clip of LeBron James' "Rise" commercial for Nike (giving the episode title a double parody).
 The line "I am not a role model" was originally used by Charles Barkley, hence the wink at the end.
 The goth kids believe the rise of Cthulhu will be like a never-ending Nine Inch Nails concert, and hope Cthulhu will bring an end to The Disney Channel.